siara-cc/marisa-esp32/README.md

 ./print_file_as_string mydict.bin > string.txt
 ```

-Then copy paste the contents of `string.txt` into your sketch as shown below and loaded as `marisa::Trie` object as shown below:
+Then copy paste the contents of `string.txt` into your sketch and load it as `marisa::Trie` object as shown below:

 ```
 #define KEY_COUNT <enter number of entries>